-Santa Rosa accounts payable requirements are impacted by many factors, but one of the most contentious is the possibility of a minimum wage increase.
+Santa Rosa accounts payable and minimum wage increases and requirements are impacted by many factors, but one of the most contentious is the possibility of a minimum wage increase.
 How would a minimum wage increase impact your business?

 A number of workers across the country are complaining about economic inequality.
 They argue that the wages that they are being paid are inadequate and feel that they should be raised.
 The Fight for $15 movement is one of the most momentous movements in the country.
 How would a minimum wage increase impact Santa Rosa accounts payable procedures?